cubanpit/cleanupdate/README.md

  - `ncurses`: used to obtain terminal size or color codes (`/bin/tput`);
  - `yay`: optional, to enable AUR update feature, first in priority;
  - `trizen`: optional, to enable AUR update feature, second in priority;
- - `yaourt`: optional, to enable AUR update feature, third in priority;
+ - `pamac`: optional, to enable AUR update feature, third in priority;

 Some features should work on any modern Linux system, you can copy those part and create your own script (remember to check the license).